 It is usually necessary to pay a deposit of 3 months’ rent upon signing a lease contract.
 In addition, the real estate agent fee is approximately the cost of one month’s rent.
 Therefore, teachers need to pay 4 months’ rent when they sign their lease.
 Various options can be explored at the contract-signing stage of the hiring process if this is an obstacle.

 The lifestyle you choose to live in Macau will determine your cost of living while working here.
-Many teachers save a sizeable portion of their salary.
+All teachers can save a sizeable portion of their salary.
 However, teachers who prefer to live a more luxurious lifestyle or families with numerous children may struggle to save significant amounts of money during their time here.
 Teachers who are willing to be flexible with accommodations and live modestly, even with some traveling throughout South East Asia, can save substantial amounts.

 We take protection of your personal data seriously and only use it for the application process, and if hired, for employment purposes.
 Data is safely stored on our cloud-based platforms or on-premises.
 We only request the minimal personal information that is required and only once it is needed.
 Lastly, we typically keep applications on file in case another suitable vacancy opens up, but you may request that your application be removed from our application platform.